Naresh1318/Dopamine/README.md

 2. Install your headset acquisition software.
 For Cognionics headsets install the acquisition software from [here](https://drive.google.com/open?id=15Mh59hJcAcmPncSCMVl-nhWGIjcorBjC).

 ### Install
-1. Download the latest version of Dopamine from [here](https://github.com/Naresh1318/Dopamine/releases).
+1. Download the latest version of Dopamine zip file from [here](https://github.com/Naresh1318/Dopamine/releases).

+2. Extract the files to a desired folder.

+3. Add a shortcut to `Dopamine.exe` present in the extracted files to the desktop if needed.

-2. Connect your BCI headset to your PC, check impedance and all that fun stuff.
+4. Connect your BCI headset to your PC, check impedance and all that fun stuff.

-3. Start an LSL stream from your Headset application.
+5. Start an LSL stream from your Headset application.
 If your manufacturer does not support LSL look [here](https://github.com/sccn/labstreaminglayer).

-4. If you have a cognionics headset follow instructions from [here](https://drive.google.com/file/d/1oV1uiYXO0vl_Lwl3DB1Nc3sIiC0FgPPY/view?usp=sharing) to get started!
+6. If you have a cognionics headset follow instructions from [here](https://drive.google.com/file/d/1oV1uiYXO0vl_Lwl3DB1Nc3sIiC0FgPPY/view?usp=sharing) to get started!

 ## Build